wyattgill9/Awesome-Ghostty/README.md

 ## Tools for Ghostty
 [Ghostty Config tool ](https://ghostty.zerebos.com/) - an unofficial tool for creating custom Ghostty configurations.
-[https://github.com/gambithunt/ghostty-ghost] - Cli tool to transfer terminal settings from Kitty and Alacritty to Ghostty terminal
+[Ghostty Gost ](https://github.com/gambithunt/ghostty-ghost) - Cli tool to transfer terminal settings from Kitty and Alacritty to Ghostty terminal

 ## Shaders
 One of the unique features of Ghostty is the ability to use custom shaders.
 This can be used for anything from crazy looks and effects to accessibility features.